 No, but you should.
 Crowds are hard to predict; one night you might spend alone in a big gîte, the next they’ll be at double capacity.
 Call or email your accommodation the night before to make a reservation.
 You can find a french email template here.

 I encountered no bed bugs along the Le Puy route and didn’t hear of anyone else having this issue.
 I’ve been told that bed bugs are more common along the Camino Frances, though I never had that problem.

 Bed bugs can be a terrible financial burden on hosts, and many have specific techniques for avoiding them.
 Respecting their house-rules goes a long way to keeping the route pest-free.

 You can order one online if you want to have it before you leave, or you can buy one at the Le Puy-en-Velay Cathedral when you arrive.
 Don’t forget to have it stamped!
 You can buy a credential at any major city pilgrim office and some hostels along the route as well.
 More information here.

 How often and where do I get my credential stamped?

 You should get your credential stamped at least once a day along the Le Puy route.
 Churches, tourism offices, hostels and restaurants catering to pilgrims will all have different stamps you can collect.

 How much water should I carry?

-Minimum 1.5L, more if you’re walking over 25km.
+Minimum 1.5L, more if you’re walking over 25km or in hot weather.
 Try not to underestimate your needs to save weight.
-Take a look at your route map before you head out and see how many water stops there are.
+Take a look at your route map before you head out to see how many water stops there are.